stansky/shipment-routing/README.md

 Simple run `routes assign` to assign shipping route addresses to drivers.

--   Specify path to a CSV file containing a list of names by using the `--names` flag
+-   Specify path to a CSV file containing a list of drivers by using the `--drivers` flag
--   Specify path to a CSV file containing a list of names by using the `--addresses` flag
+-   Specify path to a CSV file containing a list of addresses by using the `--addresses` flag

 ## Example